New anime come and go all the time, but some legendary old school anime are here to stay and worth watching.

 17. Perfect Blue (1997)

-Everything he works on, it seems, ends up becoming a masterpiece, and Perfect Blue is no different.
+It seems like everything he makes is a gem, and Perfect Blue is no different.

-This psycho-thriller, like Kon’s other works, such as Tokyo Godfathers and Paprika, plays with the idea of fusing fantasy and everyday life in contemporary Japan.
+This psycho-thriller, like Kon’s other works like Tokyo Godfathers and Paprika, blurs the lines between dream and the everyday life of modern Japan.

 16. Spirited Away (2001)

-In fact, until Demon Slayer: Infinite Train surpassed it in 2020, it had held the title of the highest-grossing Japanese Old School Anime film since 2001.
+In fact, until Demon Slayer: Infinite Train beat it in 2020, it was the highest-grossing Japanese anime movie since 2001.

-Chihiro can only make up for her consumerist parents after being coerced into working for nature spirits and putting in a lot of effort to clean Yubaba’s Bath House and its patrons, including the iconic No-Face.
+Chihiro is able to make up for what her materialistic parents did wrong only after she is forced to work for nature spirits and clean Yubaba’s Bath House and its customers, including the famous No-Face.

 15. Cowboy Bebop (1998)

-Every action has repercussions, and the past often catches up with you.
+Every action has a result, and the past always finds a way to catch up with you.

 14. Legend of the Galactic Heroes (1988)

-Really, though, the script is superb, the characters are outstanding, and the soundtrack is motivational; but, the art (remember, this is the 1980s) hasn’t held up all that well.
+And really, the writing is great, the characters are great, and the music is great, but the art from the 1980s hasn’t held up that well.

-It lingers with you long after the final episode has ended and can make you rethink some decisions.
+It sticks with you long after the last show, and it might make you think about some things again.

 13. Nausicaä of the Valley of the Wind (1984)